cartuhok/Finance-Blog/_posts/2017-09-18-We-Mined-Bytecoin-on-an-Old-Phone-and-Tablet-for-7-Days-Straight-To-See-How-Much-Money-We-Could-Make.markdown

 <h3>Day 1</h3>

 At the end of day 1, we mined around 4.19 Bytecoins.
-This meant the we should expect to see around 28 Bytecoins at the end of the week.
+This meant we should expect to see around 28 Bytecoins at the end of the week.

 <a href="https://minergate.com/a/7329764ffb8d1459d50bd1ef" target="_blank"><img src="/MinerGateDay1.jpg" width="663" border="0" alt="Minergate App"/></a>